-Annual incentive plan bonus compensation awards (AIP Incentive bonuses) are made under our stockholder-approved, Section 162(m)-compliant AIP.
-AIP Incentive bonuses are short-term compensation designed to compensate NEOs for meeting individual and Company goals, both financial and non-financial.
+Annual incentive plan bonus compensation awards (AIP Incentive bonuses) are made under our AIP, which is up for re-approval at the Annual Meeting for Section 162(m) purposes.
+AIP Incentive bonuses are short-term compensation designed to compensate NEOs for meeting annual individual and Company goals, both financial and non-financial.
 The annual incentive compensation opportunity is defined as a percentage of each NEO's annual base salary.
 AIP Incentive bonuses are subject to the following requirements:

 - A Consolidated Adjusted Free Cash Flow performance metric (AIP Gate) is established for each plan year.
-For 2013, the AIP Gate was \$850 million, a level we believe is appropriate for a minimally acceptable level of financial performance. - Consolidated Adjusted Free Cash Flow and Consolidated Adjusted EBITDA performance metrics are established at threshold, target and maximum levels for purposes of determining the elements of the bonus that are based on financial performance.
-For 2013, the threshold and target levels were:
+For 2014, the AIP Gate was \$790 million, a level the Compensation Committee believes was appropriate for a minimally acceptable level of financial performance. - Consolidated Adjusted Free Cash Flow and Consolidated Adjusted EBITDA performance metrics are established at threshold, target and maximum levels for purposes of determining the elements of the bonus that are based on financial performance.
+For 2014, the threshold and target levels were:

-Performance Metric Threshold (\$0) Target (\$) Consolidated Adjusted Free Cash Flow 850 million 1,130 million Consolidated Adjusted EBITDA 2,350 million 2,721 million
+Performance Metric Threshold (\$) Target (\$) Consolidated Adjusted Free Cash Flow 790 million 1,019 million Consolidated Adjusted EBITDA 2,590 million 2,973 million

 The Compensation Committee has established the maximum AIP Incentive bonus opportunity at levels that can only be achieved with exceptional Company performance.
-We have not disclosed the maximum levels in this Proxy Statement as disclosure would likely cause substantial competitive harm in that it would identify strategic goals and budget projections to our competitors.
-While we strive for this level of performance every year, the goals are set at significantly challenging levels and, as such, the Compensation Committee expects that over time the maximum level will not be reached a significant percentage of the time.
+We have not disclosed the maximum levels in this Proxy Statement as we believe that disclosure would likely cause substantial competitive harm in that it would identify strategic goals and budget projections to our competitors.
+While we strive for this level of performance every year, the goals are set at significantly challenging levels and, as such, the Compensation Committee expects that over time the maximum level will not be reached often.
 Over the last ten years, we have only achieved maximum payout twice, despite strong Company performance in most of those years.

 • Other quantitative and qualitative performance goals are established for each NEO.
-These performance goals include financial and non-financial measures that we believe are central to our stockholders' view of Company performance and critical to our business, such as capital allocation, safety, environmental compliance, budget control, talent development, growth strategies and individual performance.
+These performance goals include financial and non-financial measures that we believe are central to our stockholders' view of Company performance and critical to our business, such as capital allocation, safety, environmental compliance, talent development, growth strategies and individual performance.